UBC-MDS/introduction-machine-learning/chapters/en/module5.md

 <opt text="Both Normalization and Standardization" >

-Although normalization is correct, standardization is can produce values greater than 1.
+Although normalization is correct, standardization can produce values greater than 1.

 </opt>

 </choice>

 **Question 3**
 Which scaling method will produce values where the range depends on the values in the data?